 Besides, time-restricted feeding can improve sleep and reduce oxidative stress.

-4. Time-Restricted Eating May Lower the Risk of Diabetes
+4. Lower the Risk of Diabetes

 Time-restricted eating has shown promising results in men at high risk of type 2 diabetes.

 According to the World Health Organization (WHO), diabetes caused nearly 1.6 million deaths in 2016.
 It ranked seventh in the list of top killer diseases in 2016.

 In a 2019 study, Australian researchers found that limiting food intake to a nine-hour period per day caused a significant reduction in fasting blood glucose levels.

 Most notably, the effects were observed just one week after following the eating pattern.

 Earlier human studies showed that time-restricted eating could reduce fasting blood sugar levels by more than 5%.

 Limiting your eating period may also help with weight loss, which might aid better glucose control.